The Oracle (Godsmack album): Background and composition

 During Crüe Fest 2, Godsmack released their first single in almost two years since the release of "Good Times, Bad Times back in 2007.
 "Whiskey Hangover" reached #1 on the Billboard Hot Mainstream Rock Tracks, and became a live staple in Godsmack's shows during the summer festival.

-November 11, 2009, Shannon Larkin announced the band is working with producer Dave Fortman with the band hoping to get the album out in February 2010.
+November 11, 2009, Shannon Larkin announced the band is working with his then-Ugly Kid Joe bandmate and producer Dave Fortman with the band hoping to get the album out in February 2010.
 February 8, 2010, Godsmack officially named its new album The Oracle, after initially calling it Saints & Sinners.
 February 26, 2010, it was announced on the band's official website The Oracle will be released May 4, 2010, with the final track listing being revealed the same day.

 Development and lyrics

 The writing process, according to Shannon Larkin, was collaborative, stating that all four members of the band wrote the songs and Sully came up with the lyrics:

 "It's collaborative.
 We're all in the room and we write the songs.
 Sully steps in with the vocals.
 So we write all the music first typically, and then he takes the tape of music and starts doing the lyric thing, writing lyrics and melodies, and then he'll come over excited and sing it to us, and we'll be "yeah" or "nay."
 But he's pretty great for that because he doesn't get excited much, so when he gets something that he thinks is good, it's usually really good."

 Then he adds, "Like I said, when I said collaborative, on the new record we did this all four of us in a room.
 Like all four, we'll play a riff, I'll come in with the drums, and next thing you know were jamming, and then it sounds like a verse, or a chorus or breakdown part.
 And then we'll stop.
 "Alright, man, we got a great verse, let's try to get a chorus for it."
 So, you know, that's how the process goes.
 So it is a full band collaboration, much more than ever."

 When interviewed by Bloody Good Horror, Sully Erna described the writing process as equal collaboration between all four members of the band, stating "It was truly an equal collaboration between all four of us.
 We all sat down and discussed what we wanted and expected from each of us on this album, and God Damn it, we delivered every speck of it."